danbbale/ICWD-individual-project/README.md

 # ICWD-individual-project
-Website creating awareness on clean water and sanitation
+Website for awareness on clean water and sanitation